JBoss.orgCommunity Documentation

 * @param correlationKey the custom correlation key assigned when process instance was created

-* @return the process instance with the given id or null if it cannot be found
+* @return the process instance with the given id or null

 */